Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Hoof** (standard, at-will)
 > +7 vs AC; 1d12+6 damage.
 > **Trample** (standard, at-will)
 > The war horse can move up to its speed and enter an enemy’s space.
 This movement provokes opportunity attacks, and the war horse must end its move in an unoccupied space.
-When it enters an enemy’s space, the war horse makes a secondary attack
+When it enters an enemy’s space, the war horse makes a basic melee attack.

 > #### Great Ape